 News & Reviews

-We are very pleased and proud to announce that Dan Jones has won the Ivor Novello Award for best television soundtrack with his score for 'Any Human Heart'.
+We are delighted to announce that composer Dan Jones has been nominated for an RTS Award for his hauntingly beautiful title theme for SS-GB.
 Read more